AprentiDigital/DSLDocumentation/getting-started/core-vs-web.md

 ### Web

-The web package has a dependency on Selenium.
+The web package has a dependency on Selenium, which makes it possible to test webpages.

 ### English

-The English project has default implementations for simple steps and has a dependency on Specflow.
+The English project includes default implementations for simple steps and has a dependency on Specflow.

 ### Which one should you use?

-Use English when getting started.
+We recommend using the English project when getting started.

-If you are worried about dependencies or there is a conflict, you can utilize the lower-level packages.
+If you are worried about dependencies or if there is a conflict, use the lower-level packages.

-If you work in a language other than English, the advice is to do a prototype with the English package and then replace that with your desired language.
+If you work in a language other than English, our advice is to start a prototype with the English package and then replace English with your desired language.

-If there is a package in your preferred language, then, by all means, use that.
+If there is already a package available in your preferred language, then we recommend starting with that.

 <feedback>